yuleetea/aws-ci-cd-jenkins/README.md

 Dockerized Python application.
-CI/CD with Jenkins to run the application in a development server: flask run --host 0.0.0.0
+CI/CD with Jenkins </br>
+to run the application in a development server: flask run --host 0.0.0.0 </br>
+Setup database connectivity with rds mysql backend to take user input from frontend